 - Your first and last names

 - Your email addresses (both GSD and personal)

 - Indicate if it is an individual or joint project submission; if joint, include full names, program and graduation year information of all collaborators

 - Prize name

-- Indicate how you are submitting your work (all work via OneDrive file upload link, project entirely on web and statement via OneDrive file upload link [include URL], project partially on web and rest via OneDrive file upload link [include URL])
+- Indicate how you are submitting your work (all work via OneDrive file upload link (provided in GSDNow), project entirely on web and statement via OneDrive file upload link (provided in GSDNow), project partially on web and rest via OneDrive file upload link (provided in GSDNow)

 - You must include a written statement (up to 600 words) with each prize submission.
-This must be submitted as a separate file to the OneDrive file upload link, even if the rest of your project is viewable on a website.
+This must be submitted as a separate file to the OneDrive file upload link (provided in GSDNow), even if the rest of your project is viewable on a website.

-- You must include your project, either via OneDrive file upload link, project entirely on web, or project partially on web and rest via OneDrive file upload link.
+- You must include your project, either via OneDrive file upload link (provided in GSDNow), project entirely on web, or project partially on web and rest via OneDrive file upload link (provided in GSDNow).

-Questions may be addressed to Suneeta Gill in Academic Affairs.
+Questions may be addressed to Thetis Li in Academic Affairs.